 My work is also informed by my own personal narratives and responds to my dual identity as both a visual artist and designer.

 Artist Silvia López Chavez has her roots in the Dominican Republic.
 She holds a BFA in Illustration (’00) from the Massachusetts College of Art & Design.
 She has exhibited extensively in solo and group exhibitions including the Fitchburg Art Museum, the New Hampshire Institute of Art, Bakalar, Mills, Grossman, and Towne galleries.
-Chavez has received many grants and commissions for public art projects in Massachusetts.
+Chavez has received grants and commissions for public art projects in Massachusetts.
 Her collaborative works with community partners include mural projects in Cambridge, Boston, Lynn, Beverly, Danvers and Marblehead.
-She is recently the recipient of a Creative City grant from New England Foundation for the Arts for Lemonade Stand an interactive art installation throughout the city of Boston.
+She was recently the recipient of a Creative City grant from New England Foundation for the Arts for Lemonade Stand an interactive art installation throughout the city of Boston with artist Elisa Hamilton.
 In 2015 through a Boston Foundation grant, Chavez was commissioned by the Design Studio for Social Intervention (DS4Si) to create a temporary public art installation called Color Up! in Dorchester, MA.
 The project invited the community to help design and apply temporary spray-painted patterns to surrounding areas of the Upham’s Corner train station as part of the Lighting The Line Project.
 In 2013, Silvia received a Massachusetts Cultural Council grant for her ‘Fresh Air: Portraits’ of Chelsea project; which explored the environmental and political aspects within air quality issues in Chelsea, MA and was also a finalist for the Brother Thomas Fellowship Award.
-Chavez was appointed by the City of Boston Mayor’s Office as a Boston Creates Steering Committee member to help shape a cultural plan for the city.
+For two years, Chavez served as a Steering Committee member for the City of Boston Mayor’s Office to help shape the Boston Creates cultural plan for the city.

 Chavez believes in using the power of the creative process as an agent for positive change.
 She is currently an artist in residence at Boston Children's Hospital and continues her studio art practice at the Boston Center for the Arts in the South End, where she is also a board member.